ShresthaRay02/ShresthaRay02/README.md

   <li>🕳️ fell into the Web3 rabbit hole and is still exploring (send snacks)</li>
 </ul>

-<p align="center">Still learning, still growing, and always down to connect with like-minded folks 💌</p>
+<p align="left">Still learning, still growing, and always down to connect with like-minded folks 💌</p>

 ---